-The Department of Defense Education Activity (DoDEA) Health Education Program prepares students to make wise decisions on matters concerning personal, family and community health by providing comprehensive health education to students in grades pre-kindergarten through 12.
-Through health education DoDEA students gain an understanding and appreciation of healthful lifestyles that promote lifelong wellness, and engage in learning activities designed to enable them to take responsibility for their well being and the well being of others.
+The DoDEA Health Education Program prepares students to make wise decisions on matters concerning personal, family and community health by providing comprehensive health education to students in Kindergarten through grade 12.
+Through health education, DoDEA students gain an understanding and appreciation of healthful lifestyles that promote lifelong wellness.
+DoDEA health education learning opportunities are designed to engage our students; enabling them to take responsibility for their well-being and the well-being of others.

-The DoDEA Health Education Content Standards were developed in accordance with the DoDEA curriculum and assessment renewal process and designed to provide guidance to teachers in planning lessons and assessing student achievement.
+The DoDEA Health Education Content Standards aspire to make all students' health literate and are aligned to the National Health Education Standards The DoDEA Health Education Content Standards are developed in accordance with the DoDEA curriculum and assessment renewal process and designed to provide guidance to teachers in planning lessons and assessing student achievement.

 4800 Mark Center Drive

 Alexandria, VA 22350-1400